OpenLiberty/devfile-stack-samples/java-openliberty/samples/jpa/README.md

 #### Access your Openshift terminal and oc login to the Openshift Cluster

 #### Create a namespace called `service-binding-demo` from the pgo CLI
+#### What is the pgo CLI?
+the pgo cli is a terminal command line interface for the Crunchy PostgreSQL Operator - it allows you to create namespaces and database instances that will be managed by the Crunchy PostgreSQL Operator.
+Then pgo CLI was installed as part of the Crunchy PostgreSQL installation process that you followed earlier.

 The application and the DB needs a namespace to live in so let's create one for them using the pgo CLI: